 This waterway problem was still not satisfactorily resolved until the early 1900s in Butler County stone arch bridge construction.
 Though in general the span size of the bridges was increasing, the county still had a tendency to build the stone bridges a little too small.
 Walter Sharp’s 1899 Walz Ford Bridge in Clay Township is an example of these early small bridges.
 This very small double-arch bridge of two 18-foot spans once carried the road over Rock Creek.
 Though Bluestem Road still crosses over the Walz Ford Bridge, this small bridge is now high and dry, Rock Creek passing under the road to the north, through the approach of the stone bridge.
 The current bridge is a corrugated-metal topped-structure on large steel beams.

 The small waterway problem was a never-ending source of trouble, leading to constant washouts and repairs, particularity of the small stone arch culverts built by the townships.
-This unsatisfactory state of affairs prompted one man, E. L. Snodgrass by name, in 1898 to state that there was no point in building a stone arch bridge if it was going to be built so small that it needed to be rebuilt in a year or two.
+This unsatisfactory state of affairs prompted one man, E. L. Snodgrass (Snodgrass served as county commissioner), in 1898 to state that there was no point in building a stone arch bridge if it was going to be built so small that it needed to be rebuilt in a year or two.
 Though this was, apparently, at one point construed to mean that Snodgrass was against building stone arch bridges at all, Snodgrass simply meant that if the county was going to spend the money to build “permanent” stone bridges, these bridges should be build such that they actually were permanent.
 His point was a valid one, and as the years went by Butler County gradually began to build more stone arch bridges with improved waterways as well as better foundations.

 Dealing with the Too-Small Stone Arch Bridges